Convention of Milan: Provisions

 The War of the Spanish Succession was fought in a number of linked but separate theatres, the most important being those in Northern Italy, the Low Countries and Spain, where the Allies were backing the claim of Archduke Charles, younger brother of Emperor Joseph.
 However, the Austrian Habsburgs viewed Italy as more important to their long-term security than Spain and it was their refusal to agree the cession of Naples, Sicily and Milan to France that led to the failure of the Treaty of London (1700) and the outbreak of war in 1701.

 By 1706, the Bourbon alliance was under immense pressure both in Flanders, following a heavy defeat at Ramillies in July, and in Spain, where the Allies captured Madrid before being forced to retreat in October.
 Success in Northern Italy meant they now planned an attack on the French naval base at Toulon, in which Savoyard and Imperial land forces would be supported by the Royal Navy.
 Its capture would confirm Allied naval supremacy in the western Mediterranean Sea, allow them to support the Protestant Camisard revolt in Southern France, divert Bourbon forces from Spain, and regain the French-occupied Savoyard territories of Villefranche and the County of Savoy.

-Having decided to cut his losses in Italy, Louis opened negotiations with Emperor Joseph, using the Prince de Vaudémont, last Spanish Governor of Milan and Governor-General of Lombardy.
+Having decided to cut his losses in Italy, Louis opened negotiations with Emperor Joseph, using the Prince de Vaudémont, the last Spanish Governor of Milan and Governor-General of Lombardy.
 From his base in Mantua, during the winter of 1706/1707 Vaudémont began secret talks with Prince Eugene to withdraw all remaining Bourbon forces from Italy for use elsewhere.
 On 13 March 1707, they signed the Convention of Milan, which allowed all remaining Franco-Spanish troops free passage into France; in return, Vaudémont ceded the Spanish Duchies of Milan and Mantua to Austria.